 German shepherd and Rottweiler

-Well, hello, good lookin’.
-What breeds you got cookin’ under that gorgeous coat?
-It’s a German shepherd–Rottweiler mix.
+Want to adopt a dog who will keep your home (and family) safe and secure?
+There are plenty of purebred dogs well-suited to the job, but don’t overlook mutt dogs like this German shepherd–Rottweiler mix.
 Both breeds possess a large and intimidating physique that suits their strong protective instinct for their family.
-They are two of the best guard dog breeds, devoted and loyal to their humans, and because of that nature, they might be a bit standoffish with strangers.
+They are two of the best guard dog breeds, devoted and loyal to their humans, but because of that nature, they might be a bit standoffish with strangers.
 Both breeds look like they spend a lot of time at the doggy gym, but as physiques go, the German shepherd has leaner muscles, while the Rottweiler has a more densely packed and muscular body with a broad chest.

 Spreagle